aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/multiple-threads/_index.md

 if (s !== "R" + row + "C" + col)
 {
-    console.log("This message box will show up when cells read values are incorrect.");
+    console.log("This message box will show up when cell values are incorrect.");
 }

 {{< /highlight >}}

-Otherwise, the program runs without showing any message which means all values read from cells are correct.
+Otherwise, the program runs without showing any message, which means all values read from cells are correct.

 ```html
 <!DOCTYPE html>